 In August of 2019, Vesi Incorporated ("Vesi") filed suit against the Company in the U.S. District Court for the Southern District of Ohio related to the Company's licensing business and alleging breach of fiduciary duty, unfair competition, defamation, and tortious interference with prospective business relationships.
 The complaint seeks damages in an amount not less than \$10.0 million for punitive damages, attorney fees, prejudgment interest, and any other additional relief.
 The Company has denied any liability and intends to vigorously defend itself in the case.
 In November 2019, the Company filed a counterclaim against the principals of Vesi as personal guarantors for monies owed to the Company by Vesi.
-The Company has filed a motion for summary judgement asking the Court to dismiss all claims with prejudice and grant judgment on its counterclaim.
-The motion is fully briefed and the Company is awaiting a decision from the Court.
+The Company filed a motion for summary judgment asking the Court to dismiss all claims with prejudice and grant judgment on its counterclaim.
+On January 4, 2023, the Court granted the Company's motion for summary judgment dismissing Vesi's claims and also granted judgment on the Company's counterclaims against the principals of Vesi has appealed this decision.
 At this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition or results of operations due to the fact that the Company is vigorously defending itself and management believes that the Company has a number of meritorious legal defenses.